sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 ## Intro
 In addition to triggering a workflow, you can call other APIs to get information about the status of the workflow, the tasks within a workflow, and a whole lot more.

+In this tutorial, we will create a new page to display the processes we have triggered, and let the user click a button for each to check it's status.

-You can see all the APIs you can call related to SAP Build Process Automation in the [SAP API Business Hub](https://api.sap.com/package/SAPProcessAutomation/all).
+You can see all the APIs you can call related to SAP Build Process Automation in the [SAP Business Accelerator Hub](https://api.sap.com/package/SAPProcessAutomation/all).
 Select the API you are interested in, and then click **View the API Reference**.

 ---

 ### Create local storage for process information
+Each time we trigger a process, we want to save the process instance ID so that we can later get information about the process, like its status, by calling other SAP Build Process Automation APIs.
+For this, we will use on-device storage.

+On-device storage is meant to keep info only needed by the current user, especially state information or settings.
+You can get a sense of on-device storage in this video, [SAP Build Apps tutorial Part 2 - Creating a to-do list saved in local storage](https://www.youtube.com/watch?v=EbCW__JN4CM).

-1. Open the **Sales Order Trigger** app you created in the previous tutorial.
+1. Open the **Create Sales Order** app you created in the previous tutorial.

 2. Go to the **Data** tab.